wicked-rainman/ESP32Dispatcher/README.md

 The problem is, sometimes these tasks block (For example, serial reading) or take an unpredictable length of time to complete (Perhaps searching for data in a stream).
 This induces delays with every other action I want to perform and for me, that's often unacceptable.

 This task dispatcher satisfies these objectives in a simplistic way.
 You define when you want a process to run and (optionally) end.
 If any one task is slow and non re-entrant, then nothing will really help.
 What this dispatcher will do is aid with any catching up process.
 Tardy tasks can be picked up and dealt with as soon as any blocking process relinquishes control.
 It effectively flattens the delays on calling other functions and helps provide a more smooth process flow.
-Taking this approach removes many of the reasons for calling delay() - which we all know, effectively blocks out the processor's ability to do anything else.
+Taking this approach removes many of the reasons for calling delay() - which we all know, effectively blocks out the processor's ability to do anything useful.

 There are pleanty of other "dispatcher" offerings around, but they all seem fairly complicated to use.
 Although this isn't as feature rich as some, it's simplistic approach may be more suitable in a domestic development scenario.
+I find it adds a rich process flow capability whilst remaining easy to implement.

 ### Method: